donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 I'll be satisfied with 30 to 50 million evictions, "no less"!
 Cut them of financially like our law's say and they will leave" on there own!

 No work visa's, no warfare, no HUD vouchers, no free healthcare.
 That's our laws, "enforce them"!

+That's why there here for a free ride!!!

 > 90% of these immigrants have failed the test of becoming USA citizens = deport them or just cut them off!